Endothelin receptor type B

-Endothelin receptor type B, also known as ETB is a protein that in humans is encoded by the EDNRB gene.
+Endothelin receptor type B, (ET-B) is a protein that in humans is encoded by the EDNRB gene.

 Function

 Endothelin receptor type B is a G protein-coupled receptor which activates a phosphatidylinositol-calcium second messenger system.
 Its ligand, endothelin, consists of a family of three potent vasoactive peptides: ET1, ET2, and ET3.
 A splice variant, named SVR, has been described; the sequence of the ETB-SVR receptor is identical to ETRB except for the intracellular C-terminal domain.
 While both splice variants bind ET1, they exhibit different responses upon binding which suggests that they may be functionally distinct.

 Regulation

 In melanocytic cells the EDNRB gene is regulated by the microphthalmia-associated transcription factor.
 Mutations in either gene are links to Waardenburg syndrome.

 Clinical significance

 The multigenic disorder, Hirschsprung disease type 2, is due to mutation in endothelin receptor type B gene.